holepunchto/hyperdrive/SPECIFICATION.md

 Should be sent if you want to request a new block.

-If you receive a request while you are choking a remote you should ignore it.
+If you receive a request while you are pausing a remote you should ignore it.

 `block` should be set to the index of the block you want to request.